TallesFaria/Voxus/README.md

 * Auth with cookies

 # Performance #
-* Server Side Rendering: render data on the server and display content for the user as soon as possible
+* Server-Side Rendering: render data on the server and display content for the user as soon as possible
 * Easy to scale Server Renderer or Api Server - decoupled

 ### Challenges ###
-* Redux needs different configuration on the browser and on the server
+* Redux needs different configuration on the browser and the server
 * Aspects of authentication needs handle on the server - Normally this is only on the browser
 * Need state rehydration on the browser
 * Need to detect when all in initial data load action creators are completed
 * Time manage - been busy with work

-and most importantly
-* not having a amazon S3 account -  They tried to verify my phone but the pin wasnt being processed I tried support but I havent got an answer yet - Besides I tried to sign with another account and got the same error.
-Maybe it's my phone.

 ### Recommend improvements ###
 * Redirect right away from Edit Page